-It has been a year since we last spoke about things over at the Blend Apparel offices, how have things changed in the last year?
+It's been a while since we last spoke, how have things changed for Blend Apparel in the last year?

-How has the economic crunch in California effected / affected you personally or professionally or both?
+How has the economic crunch in California impacted you personally or professionally or both?

-Now that more people are creating clothing from bamboo are you considering ramping up the use of this fiber source or are you happy with the current, literal, blend of various fibers?
+Speaking of creating, now that more people are creating clothing from bamboo have you considered increasing the use of this fiber, or are you happy with the current, literal, Blend?

 I love the feel of the material.
 The blend of 70% bamboo and 30% organic cotton that we're currently using, we've found holds up better.
 Being a product oriented company, we're completely committed to giving our customers the best product we can find with the greenest possible materials.
 I'm always open to new ideas, but really am more concerned with the footprint we're leaving then trendiness.